rlrightleft/learn-SQL-MySQL/sqlzoo/9+_COVID19.md

 ---

 ## Problem 1
+The example uses a WHERE clause to show the cases in 'Italy' in March 2020.
-Modify the query to show data from Spain (instead of Italy).
+Modify the query to show data from Spain.

 **My Solution:**